On this page

 Raster icons are static images where the colors are already “baked” into the file, meaning you cannot customize them in any way.

-Use the raster format for multi-color icons, photos, or complex patterns that need to stay exactly as they are.
+Use the raster format for multi-color icons, photos, or patterns that need to stay exactly as they are.

 Warning